-The basis for the preparation of the financial statements of the Group and of the Company is therefore dependable upon the successful outcome and implementation of PRP, profitable operation of the Group and of the Company to generate sufficient cash in the future to fullfill their obligation as and when they fall due and financial support from the scheme creditors and shareholders.
+These factors raise concern as to the basis of the preparation of the financial statements of the Group and of the Company on a going concern.
+The basis for the preparation of the financial statements of the Group and of the Company is therefore dependable upon the Group and the Company to successfully implement its projects and generate sufficient cash in the future to fullfill their obligation as and when they fall due and financial support from the scheme creditors and shareholders.